Pennsylvania is the up-and-comer in the gambling market, operating casinos, a lottery, and offering both onsite and OTB wagering on horse races.

 Until 2004, gambling in the Northeast was centered in Atlantic City.
 Delaware offered a few options, but Pennsylvanians (particularly those in Philadelphia) had to drive into “America’s Playground” to scratch their gambling itch.

-However, in 2004, Pennsylvania’s legislature passed Act 71, which created the Pennsylvania Gaming Control Board and authorized the introduction of Class II gaming machines.
-These are slot-like machines fed by a master server — more like buying rapid-fire lottery tickets than true slot machines.
+However, in 2004, Pennsylvania’s legislature passed Act 71.
+As a result, the Pennsylvania Gaming Control Board was created and they authorized the introduction of Class II gaming machines.
+These are slot-like machines fed by a master server.
+Consequently this is more like buying rapid-fire lottery tickets than true slot machines.

 Licenses were granted to 14 slot parlors (although not all of them opened), and for six years, this was the state of gambling in Pennsylvania.